cloudmesh-community/book/chapters/prg/python/python-subprocess.md

 # Subprocess

-A module which allows us to start a new process and connect to their input, output, error nodes and get the return values is called a subprocess.
+A module that allows us to start a new process and connect to their input, output, error nodes and get the return values is called a subprocess.

 ## Cloudmesh Subprocess

-The easiset way to use subprocesses is simply to use the cloudmesh `Shell`.
+The easiest way to use subprocesses is simply to use the cloudmesh `Shell`.

 ```python
 form cloudmesh.common.Shell import Shell